 The All-Party Parliamentary Inquiry into Antisemitism

-The All-Party Parliamentary Group against Antisemitism, chaired by John Mann MP from 2005, commissioned an inquiry into the state of antisemitism in the UK chaired by Rt Hon Denis MacShane MP.
+The All-Party Parliamentary Group against Antisemitism, chaired by John Mann MP from 2005, commissioned an inquiry that year into the state of antisemitism in the UK.
 The 14 MPs involved found that there had been a rise in antisemitism in the UK over recent years and the panel was shocked by the details they learned during the process of the inquiry.
 As a result, they published a report with 35 recommendations for Government, Parliament and civil society in September 2006.
-The Government officially responded with two Command Papers over two years and is set to report a third time in 2010.
-The APPG Against Antisemitism is now fully focused on working with Government and other partners to implement these and other measures to send out the clearest of messages; intolerance will no longer be tolerated.
+The then Labour Government officially responded with two Command Papers over two years and the Coalition Government released two papers of its own in 2010 and 2014.
+In 2015, the second All-Party Inquiry into Antisemitism report was published and is available here.
+The APPG Against Antisemitism is now fully focused on working with Government and other partners to implement the recommendations of this report and other measures to send out the clearest of messages; intolerance will never be tolerated.

 To see the All-Party Inquiry report and associated responses, please see our publications page.